Pitcher Gio González released by Yankees | WHIZ News

 González was 2-1 with a 6.00 ERA in three starts and 15 innings with Triple-A Scranton/Wilkes-Barre.
 Under the terms of his deal, he exercised his right Saturday to ask the Yankees to put him on the big league roster or release him within 48 hours.

 New York had been seeking additional pitching after ace Luis Severino got hurt.
-Domingo Germán was inserted into the rotation, joining Masahiro Tanaka, Patrick Corbin, CC Sabathia and J.A.
+Domingo Germán was inserted into the rotation, joining Masahiro Tanaka, James Paxton, CC Sabathia and J.A.
 Happ.

 González was 10-11 with a 4.21 ERA last season for Washington and Milwaukee, which acquired him on Aug.
 31. He was 3-0 in five starts for the Brewers down the stretch.